 Spectrum Internet Assist

-The Spectrum Internet Assist program provides discounted 30 Mbps high-speed internet to low-income households, with the option to add in-home WiFi for $5 per month.
+Spectrum offers the Spectrum Internet Assist program, which provides discounted 30 Mbps high-speed internet to low-income households, with the option to add in-home WiFi for $5 per month.
 Eligible households will also receive Security Suite and an internet modem at no additional cost.

 Technology Deals & Discounts For Students